 On March 26, 2021, the Company entered into an amended and restated \$175.0 million unsecured revolving credit agreement (as subsequently amended, the "Credit Agreement") with a syndicate of banks, which matures on March 26, 2026.
 Under the Credit Agreement, the Company was able to borrow funds at variable interest rates based on, at the Company's election, the Eurodollar rate or a base rate, plus in each case a spread based on the Company's consolidated funded debt ratio.
+Prior to its amendment as described below, the Credit Agreement had an accordion feature that allowed for increases of the aggregate commitments under the Credit Agreement of up to an additional \$100.0 million, for a total aggregate commitment of up to \$275.0 million.

 On March 9, 2023, the Company exercised the accordion feature of the Credit Agreement pursuant to an amendment to the Credit Agreement.
-The exercise of the accordion feature increases the aggregate commitments under the Credit Agreement by \$100.0 million, for a total aggregate commitment of up to \$275.0 million.
-In addition, the amendment provides for the replacement of LIBOR with SOFR such that borrowings are based on, at the Company's election, the SOFR rate or a base rate, plus in each case a spread based on the Company's consolidated funded debt ratio.
+The exercise of the accordion feature increased the aggregate commitments under the Credit Agreement by \$100.0 million, for a total aggregate commitment of up to \$275.0 million.
+In addition, the amendment provided for the replacement of LIBOR with Secured Overnight Financing Rate ("SOFR") such that borrowings are based on, at the Company's election, the SOFR rate or a base rate, plus in each case a spread based on the Company's consolidated funded debt ratio.
 The amendment also refreshed the accordion feature, so that, provided there is no default or event of default under the Credit Agreement and the Company is in compliance with its financial covenants on a pro forma basis, the Company may request an increase in the aggregate commitments under the Credit Agreement (in the form of revolving or term tranches) of up to an additional \$100.0 million, for a total aggregate commitment of up to \$375.0 million.
 Availability of credit requires compliance with certain financial and other covenants, including a maximum consolidated funded debt ratio and minimum consolidated interest coverage ratio as defined in the Credit Agreement.
-The Company evaluates its compliance with these financial covenants on a fiscal quarterly basis.
-As of August 26, 2023, the interest rates applicable to the Company's borrowings under the Credit Agreement would be calculated as SOFR plus 1.00% at the time of the respective borrowing.
+The Company's borrowings under the Credit Agreement would be calculated as SOFR plus 1.00% at the time of the respective borrowing.

 During the third fiscal quarter of 2023, the Company borrowed \$80.0 million under its Credit Agreement to finance the acquisition of Clean and fund its day-to-day operations.
-All amounts were repaid during the third quarter and the Company had no outstanding borrowings as of August 26, 2023.
-As of August 26, 2023, the Company had outstanding letters of credit amounting to \$66.5 million, leaving \$208.5 million available for borrowing under the Credit Agreement.
+All amounts were repaid during the third quarter of fiscal 2023.
+As of both August 31, 2024 and August 26, 2023, the Company had no outstanding borrowings.

+As of August 31, 2024, the Company had outstanding letters of credit amounting to \$65.1 million, leaving \$209.9 million available for borrowing under the Credit Agreement.

-As of August 26, 2023, the Company was in compliance with all covenants under the Credit Agreement.
+As of August 31, 2024, the Company was in compliance with all covenants under the Credit Agreement.